Kem975/Deep_Partial_Least_Squares/README.md

 ## Configuration
 ### Anaconda
  - Anaconda environment configuration is in DPLS.yml
- - Link the environment to R

 ### R Packages
+ - Install conda 4.12 or a later version.
+ - Create the conda virtual environment by typing ```conda env create -f DPLS.yml``` and link it to R:

+In RStudio:
+Tools > Global Options > Python > Select > Conda Environment

  - Once the anaconda environment is linked, you can download the Packrat packages bundle R here: https://www.dropbox.com/s/bahii8c5h2as0ip/DPLS-2022-06-14.tar.gz?dl=0
  - Then you use ```packrat::unbundle``` and ```packrat::restore``` to get the packages